-Registers XBR0 and XBR1 are used to assign the digital I/O resources to the physical I/O Port pins.
-When the SMBus is selected, the Crossbar assigns both pins associated with the SMBus (SDA and SCL); when the UART is selected, the Crossbar assigns both pins associated with the UART (TX and RX).
+Registers XBR0, XBR1, and XBR2 are used to assign the digital I/O resources to the physical I/O Port pins.
+Note that when the SMBus is selected, the Crossbar assigns both pins associated with the SMBus (SDA and SCL); when a UART is selected, the Crossbar assigns both pins associated with the UART (TX and RX).
 UART0 pin assignments are fixed for bootloading purposes: UART TX0 is always assigned to P0.4; UART RX0 is always assigned to P0.5.
 Standard Port I/Os appear contiguously after the prioritized functions have been assigned.

-Important Note: The SPI can be operated in either 3-wire or 4-wire modes, pending the state of the NSSMD1-NSSMD0 bits in register SPI0CN.
+Important Note: The SPI can be operated in either 3-wire or 4-wire modes, depending on the state of the NSSMD1-NSSMD0 bits in register SPI0CN.
 According to the SPI mode, the NSS signal may or may not be routed to a Port pin.